 No matter your view on Vegas, there is one issue on which we can all agree -- Vegas offers some amazing, unparalleled views.
 Here are five ways to capture the most unique views of the Las Vegas Strip, downtown Las Vegas and the Las Vegas valley:

 Cruise the entire Las Vegas Strip (and on through downtown Las Vegas) without battling traffic atop a double-decker bus on an open top sightseeing tour.
-You'll enjoy unobstructed views of the sights and lights Sin City is so famous for and maybe even catch the Mirage Volcano, Sirens of TI pirate show or Bellagio Fountains in action.
+You'll enjoy unobstructed views of the sights and lights Sin City is so famous for and maybe even catch the Mirage Volcano or Bellagio Fountains in action.
 Your knowledgeable tour guide will provide you with little-known facts about the city and interesting stories along the way.
 For instance, there once was a woman who took the tour in her wedding dress.
 The guide said, "Congratulations on your wedding."
 The woman answered, "I'm divorced, I just always wear my wedding dress in Vegas.
 I get better service this way."

 Several restaurants, bars and nightclubs on the Las Vegas Strip offer fantastic views.
 And better yet, you won't have to enjoy the view on an empty stomach!